 What do they recommend?
 Here, for your benefit, are some of the highlights:

-- The oral exam is open book/open reference, but you should still have most of the material memorized.
+- The oral exam is an open book/open reference, but you should still have most of the material memorized.
 Information like your airplane’s V-speeds and basic aircraft specs such as weights should be committed to memory.
 Make flashcards to help you memorize these important pieces of information.

 - Review the questions you missed on your written exam and make sure you know the answers to these and other related concepts.
 Your examiner will keep drilling into concepts that you seem weak on, so do yourself a favor and work on your weak points.